Amy Teo: Marriage to Raf di Lucca

 Harry makes an error with a patient's medication and Amy takes the blame.
 Raf notices the pair having secret discussions and becomes suspicious.
 When he suspects that one of them is lying about the medication error he confronts Amy.
 She takes him by surprise changing the subject and confessing to sleeping with Harry.
 McFadden told a What's on TV reporter that his character only wanted the truth about the medication, but Amy's confession is "100 times worse".
 He feels "utterly betrayed" and never in "a million years" would have believed Amy would sleep with anyone else.
 He also noted that Harry is the worst person Amy could have been unfaithful with.
 But the drama escalates when Raf realises Harry could be the father of Amy's baby and "it rocks his world."
 He remains angry and feels foolish to have underestimated Amy's loyalty.
 McFadden stated that it was during these scenes he begins to wonder if Amy planned to sleep with Harry.
 He questions whether Amy "consciously tried to get pregnant" following months of failed fertility treatment.

 Raf pretends that the results of a paternity test indicate he is the father.
-But no test was taken and McFadden said that Raf lies to try and get Harry to back off from Amy.
+But no test was taken and McFadden said that Raf lies to try to get Harry to back off from Amy.
 In July 2014, Knight and McFadden still did not know which of their characters was actually the father of the baby.
 On-screen the baby's biological father was kept secret until December 2014.
 Her actions have more serious consequences for Raf.
 He struggles to get over Amy's infidelity and begins to sabotage Harry's career, he even considers killing his rival.
 McFadden said that Raf cannot stand to see Harry succeeding in his career after he slept with his wife.
 He later explained that it was Amy who had gained viewer sympathy and understanding during the storyline.
 He had met a female viewer who condoned Amy's affair because of their own need to have biological children.
 But Male viewers had told the actor that Raf needs to forget about Amy and move on with his life.
 But McFadden's sympathy also lay with Amy, he said "she did what she had to do" to have the baby she always wanted.